-New and revised standards
+New and revised standards that are adopted

 In the current financial year, the Group has adopted all the new and revised SFRS(I) and SFRS(I) Interpretations ("SFRS(I) INT") that are relevant to its operations and effective for the current financial year.
+In addition, the Group has also early adopted the Amendment to SFRS (I) 16 COVID-19 - Related Rent Concessions.
 Changes to the Group's accounting policies have been made as required, in accordance with the transitional provisions in the respective SFRS(I) and SFRS(I) INT.